eleev/swift-design-patterns/README.md

 - **Coordinator:** A Coordinator is an object the encapsulates a lifecycle that is spread over a collection of view controllers.

 ## Architectural Patterns
 Architectural patterns addres issues that arise in software engineering within certain contexts.
 They are similar to design patterns, but have broader scope of responsibilities.
-Architectural patterns structure the way software product/application/platform is built by structuring and separating different abstractions into reusable layers.
+Architectural patterns structure the way how software product/application/platform is built by separating different abstractions into reusable layers.
 Sometimes architectural patterns are documented as design patterns.

 - [MVC]() -
 - [MVP]() -